gelin/shared-canvas/README.md

 #### init

-Sends by the server to the SPA on WebSocket connected to initialise the canvas.
+Sent by the server to the SPA on WebSocket connected to initialise the canvas.

 ```json
 {